 Random acts of kindness are second nature to the Portuguese.
 Indeed, they are incredibly kind people.
 They help without being asked and they don´t expect anything in return.
 They don´t even do it to make themselves look good.
-I like to think that they do it for the love, my friends.
+I like to think that they do it for the love.

 If you have received a random act of kindness, think back to how you felt.
 Random acts of kindness can feel like receiving a hug.
 They make you feel warm and light up your heart.
 Most importantly, they serve as a reminder that the world is a good place full of good people.

 If you have given a random act of kindness, remember how it felt to see the person´s face light up in appreciation.
 How helping someone out just because you can, without expectation, makes you feel good.
-The feeling is priceless, my friends.
+The feeling is priceless.

-So, over the course of this summer, I´ve been amazed at the random acts of kindness that have been bestowed upon me.
-It makes me a better person as I remember to return these acts to other people who may be in need.
-Random acts of kindness are one of the reasons why I am thrilled to have moved to Portugal and to have made Porto my home.
+Random acts of kindness are one of the reasons why I am thrilled to have moved to Portugal.
+I’ve been amazed at the random acts of kindness that have been bestowed upon me.
+It makes me a better person, as I remember to return these acts to other people who may be in need.